maroonpudding-max/hamlog_adif_log_matcher/README.md

 ## Matching Rules

-Matches are determined using the following fields:
+Matches are determined using:

 * CALLSIGN
 * BAND
 * MODE
-* QSO time within ±60 minutes tolerance
+* QSO time within a configurable tolerance (default: ±60 minutes)

-These rules help account for time differences and delayed log uploads.
+These rules are designed to accommodate real-world logging delays and variations.

 ---

 ## Output

-The script generates result files such as:
+The script generates output files such as:

 ```
 changes_checked.txt
 hamlog_checked.csv
 ```

-These files show detected matches and verification results.
+These files contain detected matches and verification results.

 ---